dweigl/LIBRA_dashboard_plotly/README.md

 # LIBRA_dashboard_plotly

 A simple dashboard to visualize outputs from LIBRA (Lithium-Ion Battery Resource Assessment Model, https://www.nrel.gov/transportation/libra.html) simulations, made using Plotly and Dash.
-To use, download the latest release from https://www.github.com/ddebnath-nrel/LIBRA_dashboard_plotly/releases.
+To use, download the executable (LIBRA-dashboard_x.x.x.exe for Windows and LIBRA-dashboard_x.x.x for MacOS/ Linux users) from https://www.github.com/dweigl/LIBRA_dashboard_plotly/releases.

 Currently, the dashboard requires the user to upload a CSV file containing outputs from LIBRA simulations in the vertical layout format.
 An example of the vertical layout format is given below: